Freiherr Max von Goldschmidt-Rothschild (1843-1940), Frankfurt am Main, by 1925/26 (as Jacob Gerritsz. Cuyp)

 Jan van Revesteyn drew his clientele from the highest circles in The Hague.
 In the city which was both the seat of government and home to the Stadholder’s court, these were drawn from the ranks of wealthy courtiers, and senior government and military officials, as well as from foreign visiting diplomats and delegates from all over the Dutch Republic.
 His most prestigious commissions included a series of twenty-five portraits of high-ranking military officers from the Stadholder’s court, now in the Mauritshuis, The Hague, a portrait of Prince Frederick Henry of Orange Nassau, in the Dutch Royal Collection, and several very large group portraits of militia companies.
 Other highlights of his oeuvre include the Epitaph of Adriaen van Maeusyenbroeck and Anna Elant (ii) and the remarkably original Portrait of Pieter van Veen with his Son and his Clerk (iii).
 The artist also produced a number of children’s portraits, which are not only among his finest works, but are considered to be among the outstanding examples of the genre.

 Van Ravesteyn painted this likeness of an unidentified little boy in 1626.
 Judging from the child’s appearance, he looks to be about two or three years old.
 He is shown full length, dressed from head to foot in black and white, standing on a tiled floor, gazing intently at the viewer.
 In his left hand, he holds a colf stick, whose handle is decorated in a black and white chequered design: the colf ball rests on the floor nearby.
 A small brightly coloured parrot perches on the arm of the chair beside him, while a black and white, spotted dog sits obediently at his feet.
-The boy’s drumsticks lie on the seat of the chair, against which leans a fine hobby-horse.
+The boy’s drumsticks lie on the seat of the chair, against which leans a fine hobby-horse: the drum itself can just be glimpsed on the extreme right behind the hobbyhorse.
 A view through to a sketchily drawn adjoining room appears in the right background.

 The parents of this youngster clearly attached great importance to the family’s social status.
 This is conveyed by the expensive attire in which they chose to have him portrayed.
 He is dressed in a dazzling white costume consisting of a doublet, with a basque and skirt embroidered with a floral motif in black, and a freshly pressed, white linen apron, trimmed with scalloped Flemish bobbin lace.
 Leading ‘strings’ are attached to the shoulders of the doublet.
 His cuffs are similarly trimmed in expensive lace, and his neck is encircled by an elaborate ruff, with a narrow lace edging, in an unstarched style called “fraise à la confusion” which was the height of fashion in 1626.
 A stylish hat decorated with a white ostrich feather adorns his head.
 Around his wrists he wears triple-strand pearl and jet bead bracelets, and a wide gold chain and medal – a token of wealth - hangs diagonally across his chest.